ericjwdchen/ericjwdchen.github.io/bookshelf.md

   *Sapiens* is a pleasant read for two reasons: comfortable prose and clear theses.
 This is not to say that the book is simplistic or boring.
 It's the opposite: that the language and structure of the book do so much to keep it an engaging read.
 I almost couldn't help but read more.

   One thing I will note is that I was surprised (pleasantly so) by the "philosophy" in the pages of the book.
 I found myself generally agreeable to many of Yuval Noah Harari's posits and propositions.
 But a different perspective on these philosophical points might cloud your perception of the work.

+  - **A Pattern Language: Towns, Buildings, Construction** by Christopher Alexander, Murray Silverstein, and Sara Ishikawa

+  I only made it partway through this book.
+The parts that I did read were quite enjoyable.
+This book highlights how important physical spaces are in shaping and molding human experience.

 - **Born on Third Base: A One Percenter Makes the Case for Tackling Inequality, Bringing Wealth Home, and Committing to the Common Good** by Chuck Collins <span class="primary-color">★</span>